studiometa/js-toolkit/packages/docs/guide/recipes/counter-component/index.md

 ### Add logic

-Now that everything is connected we can start playing around, by adding method:
+Now that everything is connected we can start playing around, by adding methods:

 ``` js
 import { Base } from '@studiometa/js-toolkit';